Located in Preston, Melbourne, we offer affordable photography courses designed to get you into the photographic industry.

 Our classes are made up of on campus lectures, practical tutorials, workshops, guest industry speakers, excursions to galleries and location shoots.
 The classes are lead by our team of experienced and enthusiastic teachers/photographers/photo-artists.

-The Certificate IV Course is a comprehensive progression through the acquisition of basic skills from analogue film photography to a fully professional understanding of Photography and Digital Imaging.
-The course provides you with conceptual and visual development to expand your portfolio gain a tertiary place or a job in the industry.
+The CUA41115 Certificate IV in Photography and Photo Imaging is a comprehensive progression through the acquisition of basic skills from analogue film photography to a fully professional understanding of photography and digital imaging.
+The course provides students with conceptual and visual development to expand your portfolio gain a tertiary place or a job in the industry.
 The year culminates in a professional exhibition which enables you to publicly display the best of your portfolio.

-The Diploma Course will provide you with new technical skills to operate a vast array of professional photo studio, colour analogue darkroom and camera equipment.
+CUA50915 Diploma of Photography and Photo Imaging will provide you with new technical skills to operate a vast array of professional photo studio, colour analogue darkroom and camera equipment.
 You will become skilled in the use of medium and large format film cameras and in our professional photographic studios you will learn to use artificial light and flash to produce the highest quality photographic images.
-As well as mastering analogue colour processing and printing of your own photographs, you will use authoring tools such as Dreamweaver to explore the creative world of web design technology.
-Couple the latest photo imaging tools of the 21st century with your imagination and the creative photographic possibilities are endless.
+As well as mastering analogue colour processing and printing of your own photographs, you will use industry standard photo imaging software.

-Certificate III in Visual Arts (photography based) Thursday & Friday + One day Facilities use Folio Focus.
+Certificate III in Visual Arts (photography based) Thursday & Friday.
 The CLICK course contains the following subjects, ‘Emulsions’, ‘Pixels’, ‘Expressions’ and ‘Light’.
-Covering diverse areas such as digital camera controls, software processing, studio lighting and analogue process, apply directly to the college.
+Covering diverse areas such as digital camera controls, software processing, studio lighting and analogue process.
+Apply directly to the college.

 Irene is a multi-media artist, who uses a variety of tools to explore contemporary image making in the 21st century.
 She enjoys engaging with students daily to expand on their knowledge and appreciation of photography in all its forms.